PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 through the existing HUGR/QIS platform and runtime lowering selected by the `LoweringContext`.

-This is another reason the QIS trace, rather than a separately rendered TickCircuit, is authoritative: it reflects the chosen target/runtime schedule.
+For a target/runtime route, the QIS trace is authoritative because it reflects that route's chosen mapped schedule.
+For direct lowering, the `GeneratedTickProgram` is authoritative for its explicit scheduling context.
-The trace artifact must retain links back through generated Guppy and the implementation plan to QEC instruction applications and code entities.
-Different runtime or target choices produce distinct traced artifacts and potentially distinct DEMs, even from the same logical graph.
+Both artifacts retain links through the shared physical plan to QEC instruction applications and code entities.
+Different direct policies, runtimes, or target choices produce distinct scheduled artifacts and potentially distinct DEMs, even from the same logical graph.

 ### [#515: qecdb importer](https://github.com/PECOS-packages/PECOS/issues/515)